Candle Care, Room Spray, Diffuser & Essential Oil Information

 Best ways to use it

-- Store in a cool, dry place and keep the lid closed when not in use.
+• Store in a cool, dry place and keep the lid closed when not in use.

-- For a fresh airy feel, lightly spray curtains and open a window for a few minutes.
+• For a fresh, airy feel, lightly spray curtains and open a window for a few minutes.

 Safety reminders

-- Keep away from flames, heat, and lit candles.
+• Keep away from flames, heat, and lit candles.

-- Do not spray near food, faces, or pet bedding.
+• Do not spray near food, faces, or pet bedding.

-- Some customers like using it as a body spray, but I recommend spraying clothing instead of skin to avoid irritation.
+• Some customers like using it as a body spray, but I recommend spraying clothing instead of skin to avoid irritation.

 Cleaning and Reusing Your Candle Jar

-Once your candle has finished, the jar can have a whole new life — but there is one important safety note.
-It is not safe to refill used glass candle jars with more wax.
-After being through heat cycles, the glass can develop tiny stress points you cannot see, which can make it crack or shatter if burned again.
+Please don't refill it with wax After being through heat cycles, the glass can develop tiny stress points you can't see, which can make it crack or shatter if burned again.

 How to clean it

-- Gently pop out the wick holder with a butter knife.
+• Gently pop out the wick holder with a butter knife.

-- Wipe away wax with a paper towel, then wash with hot soapy water.
+• Wipe away wax with a paper towel, then wash with hot soapy water.

 Removing the label

 The labels are printed on gloss laminated vinyl, which is strong and heat resistant.
 Peel slowly to avoid scratching the glass, and use isopropyl alcohol to lift any glue residue.
-Avoid acetone as it can damage the surface.
+Avoid acetone, as it can damage the surface.

 Ways to reuse your jar

 Once clean, you can use your jar for makeup brushes, pens, flowers, plants, cotton pads, toothbrushes, or even as a little storage pot for odds and ends.
+Check out Clare Makes on Instagram for more candle jar reuse inspiration.

 FAQs